 - Fresh strawberries-The best berries to use are freshly grown strawberries from a farmers market or local farm stand.
 If they are not available, purchase strawberries from your grocery.
 Since these berries often lack flavor, sprinkle cut berries with 1 teaspoon of sugar (per cup of strawberries) and let them sit at room temperature for about 30 minutes.
 This will help bring out the flavor in the berries.

 - Plain non-fat Greek yogurt-Any brand of non-fat plain Greek yogurt will work in this recipe.
-I would not recommend using flavored Greek yogurt because it has added sugar in it.
+I would not recommend using flavored Greek yogurt because it has added sugar.

 - Heavy Cream-Use heavy or whipping cream for the topping.
-Do not use pre whipped cream that comes in a can because it will not hold up.
-I suppose you could use a thawed frozen non-dairy topping, but they contain many artificial ingredients and sugar.
+Do not use pre-whipped cream in a can because it will not hold up.
+You could use a thawed frozen non-dairy topping, but they contain many artificial ingredients and sugar.
 Therefore I would not recommend using them.

 - Brown sugar-Light brown sugar works the best.
 Dark brown sugar would be fine, but it will have a more robust flavor.

 - Vanilla-Use pure vanilla, not imitation.